sonamkshenoy/Parallelized-Bloom-Filter/README.md

 # Commands to execute
-To plot comparison between openmp, cuda and srial versions
+To plot comparison between openmp, cuda and serial versions
 ```
 make
 ```